cdn-specs/control-header/README.md

-# The CDN-Control HTTP Response Header Field
+# The CDN-Cache-Control HTTP Response Header Field

 This is the working area for the individual Internet-Draft, "The CDN-Control HTTP Response Header Field".